Caparino/the_soycial_network/README.md

 # the soycial network

-A command-line tool that creates memes from LinkedIn posts by overlaying the famous soyjaks pointing while anonymizing personal information.
+A command-line tool that creates memes from LinkedIn posts by overlaying the famous soyjaks pointing meme while anonymizing personal information.

-## Features
+## How It Works
-- Screenshots LinkedIn embed posts
-- Anonymizes profile pictures and names
-- Overlays with the infamous soyjaks pointing meme
+1. Uses Playwright to capture a screenshot of the LinkedIn embed
+2. Applies black rectangles to censor personal information
+3. Crops out unnecessary UI elements
+4. Overlays soyjak reactions scaled to the post
+5. Saves the final meme as `output.png`

 ## Prerequisites
 - Python 3.x